Sima Yong

 Sima Yong (司馬顒) (before 274 - c.late January 307), courtesy name Wenzai (文載), was a Jin dynasty imperial prince and briefly a regent for Emperor Hui.
 He was the seventh of eight princes commonly associated with the War of the Eight Princes.
 His title was the Prince of Hejian (河間王), but he did not receive any posthumous names.

+Though a distant cousin of Emperor Hui, Sima Yong was garrisoned at the important city of Chang'an to guard the Guanzhong region.
+When the Prince of Zhao, Sima Lun usurped the throne in 301, Sima Yong initially sided with him, but later joined the Prince of Qi, Sima Jiong, and the Prince of Chengdu, Sima Ying, in their coalition to restore Emperor Hui.

+After the restoration, Sima Yong, intending to claim more imperial power, rekindled his alliance with Sima Ying at Ye, who vied to become crown prince.
+They campaigned against Sima Jiong and then the Prince of Changsha, Sima Ai at Luoyang for control over Emperor Hui, eventually succeeding in 304.
+That same year, however, Sima Ying was defeated by the Prince of Donghai, Sima Yue and his allies, so Sima Yong seized the emperor for himself and forcibly relocate him to Chang'an.
+Under his paramountcy, the empire was run by two courts; the Western Court in Chang'an and the Eastern Court in Luoyang.
+In fall 305, Sima Yue, with a large force in the east, formed a coalition against Sima Yong to bring Emperor Hui back to Luoyang.
+Sima Yong was defeated the following year and lost the emperor, but he was able to recapture Chang'an and held out in the city before he was assassinated in early 307.

 Early career

-Sima Yong was a grandson of Sima Fu Prince Xian of Anping, a younger brother of Sima Yi and granduncle of the founder of the Jin Dynasty, Emperor Wu.
-His father Sima Gui (司馬瑰) was Prince Lie of Taiyuan (太原烈王), and after his death in 12 March 274, Sima Yong inherited his principality.
+Sima Yong was a grandson of Sima Fu, Prince Xian of Anping, a younger brother of Sima Yi and granduncle of the founder of the Jin Dynasty, Emperor Wu; Yong was thus a second cousin of Emperor Wu.
+His father Sima Gui (司馬瑰) was Prince Lie of Taiyuan (太原烈王), and after Gui's death in 12 March 274, Sima Yong inherited his principality.
 In 276, he was sent to his principality (roughly modern Taiyuan, Shanxi), but on 5 October 277 his principality was moved to Hejian (河間, roughly modern Cangzhou, Hebei).
-He became known for his skill in finding capable associates, and when he visited the capital Luoyang on an official visit, Emperor Wu became impressed by him and stated that he could be a good example to other princes.
-In 299, during the reign of Emperor Hui, he was put in charge of defending the important city of Chang'an—a post which Emperor Wu had left instructions that only someone who was closely related to the emperor should be allowed to take, but which the high level officials found appropriate for Sima Yong due to his reputation.
+He became known for his skill in finding capable associates (e.g. Yu Song), and when he visited the capital Luoyang on an official visit, Emperor Wu became impressed by him and stated that he could be a good example to other princes.
+On 19 September 291, during the reign of Emperor Hui, Sima Yong was sent to garrison Yecheng.
+In February or March 299, he was put in charge of defending the important city of Chang'an—a post which Emperor Wu had left instructions that only someone who was closely related to the emperor should be allowed to take, but which the high level officials found appropriate for Sima Yong due to his reputation.